 KMR Group, NADA, KTH (Royal Institute of Technology), Sweden

-This document provides a guide to the changes introduced with the May 2006 Working Draft.
+This document provides a guide to the changes introduced with the Working Drafts of May 2006 and April 2007.
 DCMI is seeking comments from communities affected by these differences.
-The content of any future DCMI Recommendation based on the May 2006 Working Draft will depend on feedback received from these communities.
+The content of any future DCMI Recommendation based on the April 2007 Working Draft will depend on feedback received from these communities.

-Since 1997, the "Dublin Core data model" has evolved in a process of mutual influence with W3C's Resource Description Framework (RDF).
+Since 1997, the "Dublin Core data model" has evolved alongside W3C's Resource Description Framework (RDF).
 This process has resulted in the DCMI Abstract Model[ABSTRACT-MODEL], which was published in March 2005 as a DCMI Recommendation.
 The DCMI Abstract Model now provides a reference model on the basis of which particular Dublin Core expressions can be defined.

-The new specification represents a significant step in the evolution of the Dublin Core RDF expressions.
+The new specification represents a significant step in the evolution of the Dublin Core RDF expressions compared to the two earlier specifications.
 Historically, Dublin Core metadata expressed in RDF has suffered from a number of problems, including:

 conflicting recommendations in the above documents regarding the use of literal strings in Dublin Core metadata;